Prescriptive vs Performance, which Path should I choose?

-- It is difficult to upgrade efficiency at a later date, as initial performance compliance often relies on upgrading mechanical equipment to higher efficiency in order to meet compliance.
+- It can be difficult to upgrade efficiency at a later date, as initial performance compliance often relies on upgrading mechanical equipment to higher efficiency in order to meet compliance.

 - Performance compliance must be recalculated each time you build the house (should you build it more than once).

-- Is not necessarily as energy efficient as a Prescriptive Path compliance (*see more below)
+- Is not necessarily as energy efficient as a Prescriptive Path compliance (*see more above)